-Crouch very nearly gets to it but Szczey does enough to keep it out before Sagna hoofs it away.
+Crouch very nearly gets to it but Szczesny does enough to keep it out before Sagna hoofs it away.
 Walters comes close seconds later but the Gunners defence hold firm.

 Four minutes stoppage time are added at the end of this second half.
 Stoke win a long throw on the right and Delap steps up.

 Vermaelen drives his effort through the wall but drags it just wide of the post without testing Begovic.